Shrujan | Communities and Cultures

 Kutch is unique!
 This claim is not just an expression of pride of a people in love with their homeland.
 The geography, the geology, the ecosystems, the diverse communities, the values that Kutch embodies – the synergy of all these factors makes Kutch a unique habitat.

 Not only does Kutch have the four main geologies of the world but these diverse geologies also gave rise to its diverse ecosystems.
-There is the desert ecosystem of the Rann, the mangrove ecosystem along its coast, the thorn forest ecosystem with its extraordinary biodiversity, and the grasslands of Banni panerai luminor pam00396 mens 44mm black tone.
+There is the desert ecosystem of the Rann, the mangrove ecosystem along its coast, the thorn forest ecosystem with its extraordinary biodiversity, and the grasslands of Banni.

 This could be the reason why so many communities from Central Asia and other parts of Asia migrated to Kutch and made it their homeland.